Ice Sculptor

 Are there a lot of women in competitive ice sculpting?
 All the Youtube videos I see are men, which is strange since I'd think it's an artistic activity that women would gravitate toward.
 Does wielding the heavy chainsaw present an obstacle for them?

-Asked by brownian_ocean about 11 years ago
+Asked by brownian_ocean over 11 years ago

 There are not a lot of women in competitive ice sculpting or in ice sculpting in general, which I think is unfortunate because it robs the art of a valuable perspective.
 But there are some women ice sculptors and some of them are very, very good, with world championships to show for it.
 Heather Brice is the first to come to mind; she's married to another ice sculptor, Steve Brice.
 Together and apart, they have both won world championships multiple times.
 They've also created the closest thing the U.S. has to an ice hotel, the Aurora Ice Museum near Fairbanks, Alaska.
 Tajana Raukar is another example.
 She's also won multiple world championships and currently works as an ice sculptor in MIchigan.